20100402/ewd-api-labs-2023/README.md

 ![Screenshot 2023-05-23 at 4 06 44 AM](https://github.com/20100402/ewd-api-labs-2023/assets/113951387/f8efa45d-33c7-4e74-b452-3711a7a0bc43)

-## Authentication and protected pages
+## Security and Authentication

 /reviews

 /movies/getMovie

+## Validation

+Registration and login forms have proper validations for all the inputs using JOI.

 ## Testing